Abdul-AA/End-to-End-YouTube-Data-Pipeline-with-AWS/README.md

 1. Data ingestion is performed using CLI commands located in the [file](/Users/Abdul/Desktop/End-to-End-YouTube-Data-Pipeline-with-AWS/cli_command.sh)

 2. **Lambda** is used to process raw JSON files, transforming them into structured formats.
 These transformations are handled by a Lambda function that triggers whenever a new file is uploaded to the raw S3 bucket.
+The script is located [here](lambda_function.py)

-3. **Glue** is utilized for further data transformation, leveraging PySpark scripts.
-These scripts are located [here](Users/Abdul/Desktop/End-to-End-YouTube-Data-Pipeline-with-AWS/pyspark_code.py).
+3. **Glue** is used for further data transformation on the structured data (CSVs), leveraging a PySpark script located [here](Users/Abdul/Desktop/End-to-End-YouTube-Data-Pipeline-with-AWS/pyspark_code.py).
+This transformation ensures the proper data types in the schema, enabling seamless joins with the processed JSON data.

-4. The pipeline utilizes three S3 buckets:
+4. The pipeline uses three S3 buckets:
    - **Raw**: Stores unprocessed data.
-   - **Cleansed**: Contains intermediate transformed data.
+   - **Cleansed**: Contains cleansed data.
    - **Analytics**: Hosts the final transformed data ready for reporting.
+This way, there is no need for writing queries to join the data.

-5. Glue's **Visual ETL** process prepares the data for analysis.
+5. Glue's **Visual ETL** process prepares the data for analysis by joining the processed csv and processed json.
 The architecture for this process is shown below:

    ![Glue Visual ETL](./Screenshots/Glue_Visual_ETL.jpeg)
    *Figure: Glue Visual ETL process for data transformation.*